SarahZimmermann-Schmutzler/truck_signs_api/README.md

 1. The [entrypoint.sh](./entrypoint.sh) is a script that is automatically executed when a Docker container is started and handles typical startup commands or initializations.

+1. To create a superuser non-interactively the app workes with the [createsupe.py](./backend/management/commands/createsupe.py).

 1. Build the **container image for the app-container** using the Dockerfile:

     ```bash